wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 ---

-30.&emsp;By recognising spirit, miracles adjust the levels of perception and show them in proper alignment.
+30. By recognising spirit, miracles adjust the levels of perception and show them in proper alignment.
 ²This places spirit at the centre, where it can communicate directly.

 ::: details Expanded